hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-apache-skywalking-for-k8s-and-vm-monitoring-in-hpe-greenlake-private-cloud.md

 Events:                   <none>
 ```

-T﻿he SkyWalking UI can then be accessed in the browser by typing the address *gl2-caas.gl-hpe.local:10037*:
+As shown in the ***Annotations*** section of the service description above, the SkyWalking UI can then be accessed in the browser by typing the address *gl2-caas.gl-hpe.local:10037*:

 ![](/img/sw-ui.png)

-### Deploy a Sample SpringBoot Application
+### Deploy a sample application: *SpringBoot*

 A﻿s the first demo application, create a *SpingBoot* Web app that provides a REST endpoint **/message** to print some nice message.
-Then generate a *jar* file *springboot-k8s-demo.jar* to the target folder:
+Then generate a *jar* package using the [Apache Maven](https://maven.apache.org/what-is-maven.html) command *mvn* with the *pom.xml* file:

 ```markdown
 ├── Dockerfile